StefanScherer/chat-example/README.md

 # chat-example

 This is a simple [Node.js](http://nodejs.org) chat example based on [socket.io](http://socket.io).
+This uses Basic Auth for a small test where to retrieve the username in socket.io.

+The users are stored in `data/users.htpasswd`.

+Don't use this code in production as it has many security flaws!

 ## Chat server
 Start the chat server with